ElektraInitiative/libelektra/doc/BUILDSERVER.md

 * For Build Configuration you want to specify `by Jenkinsfile` and add the script path: `scripts/jenkins/Jenkinsfile`.

-You can also specify `Orphaning Strategies` but they are not essential to the functinality of the build job.

 ### Add a Jenkins node
 A node needs to have a JRE (Java Runtime Environment) installed.
 Further it should run an SSH (Secure SHell) server.